Malik-Almalki/Online-Store-Sales/README.md

 - Convert Loyalty Points to Sales in the UK: Analyze how to incentivize highly loyal customers in the UK to convert their loyalty points or interest into higher actual sales.

 - Address Declining Median Sales: The black dashed trend line clearly indicates a downward trend in historical median sales.
 Based on this past data, the red shaded area forecasts a continued decline in future median sales.
-Given this clear downward trend and the negative forecast, an urgent and detailed analysis is required to identify the root causes of this decline and develop an immediate corrective action plan.

-- Address Declining Median Sales: The black dashed trend line clearly indicates a downward trend in historical median sales.
-Based on this past data, the red shaded area forecasts a continued decline in future median sales.
 Given this clear downward trend and the negative forecast, an urgent and detailed analysis is required to identify the root causes of this decline and develop an immediate corrective action plan, which may include implementing targeted marketing campaigns or strategic discounts to stimulate sales.